 We’ve had some great fishing trips in Canada.
 We’ve gone to drive-to destinations and brought our own boat and we’ve taken all inclusive fly-in trips.
 With few exceptions, they have all been great trips.
 A week fishing in Canada still carries a mythical quality.
 A Canadian fishing vacation is still the holy grail of angling to the Midwestern angler!

-For our money, nothing beats bringing your own boat loaded down with all the right gear.
+For our money, nothing beats bringing your own boat loaded down with all the fishing lures.
 Whether you have a 16 footer rigged with the basics or an 18 footer loaded up with all the latest gadgets, chances are your boat will be better than using the one the lodge provides.

 Let’s take a look at some things to consider as you make your way north of the border.